jawad-ahmad-wrk/AIEncyclopediaJD.com/README.md

 # jawad-ahmad-wrk.github.io
-This website is about Artificial Intelligence (AI), where I share information, trends, and knowledge about modern AI technologies.
+This website is about Artificial Intelligence (AI), where we share information, trends, and knowledge about modern AI technologies.